David Boswell: Publication history

 Although Reid's adventures were first published in The Georgia Straight newspaper in 1978, the first comic book collecting them was self-published by Boswell in 1980.
 This 36-page magazine was the only Reid Fleming comic book for six years.
 The character did appear in a secondary role in the 44-page Heartbreak Comics in 1984.

 In 1986 Eclipse Comics republished the 1980 issue, and then began publishing a regular series, appearing annually for five issues, and finally the unnumbered Fun with Reid Fleming in 1991.
-Eclipse went bankrupt not long after, leaving Reid without a publisher for several years.
+Eclipse went bankrupt in 1994, leaving Reid without a publisher for several years.
 From 1996–1998, the Canadian publisher Deep Sea Comics reprinted the 1980 issue and the five Eclipse issues as Reid Fleming, World's Toughest Milkman 1-6, followed by three issues (#7-9) of new material.

 After again lying dormant for four years, Reid Fleming was revived for a Dark Horse Comics one-shot teaming him with Bob Burden's Flaming Carrot.
 This has been the last new Reid Fleming material to date.

 2011 saw the first of two hardcover collected volumes released by IDW Publishing, Reid Fleming, World's Toughest Milkman Volume 1 contains the first Reid Fleming comic and the mini-series Rogue to Riches as well as Heartbreak Comics.